BrendelGroup/FMAB/Assignments/I519F16/RandomSeq/README.md

 This is a very simple command; while acting as the superuser using `sudo`, it tells you package manager, `apt-get` to download and `install` a package, namely `python-biopython`.
 The second package, `python-biopython-doc` includes the documentation and is optional.
 You should be able to handle such simple commands without mindless copy-pasting.
-Because Linux is based on Ubuntu, which in turn has an enormous package repository, you can install many programs in this fashion.
+Because Linux Mint is based on Ubuntu, which in turn has an enormous package repository, you can install many programs in this fashion.
 There is even a graphical interface, called **synaptic** that enables you to search and install such packages.

 You will also need a text editor to modify the code.